How to Choose a Mattress: A Practical Guide for 2026

 Budget

-Above $2,000 you're mostly in premium territory where quality is consistently high but the improvement over mid-range options becomes marginal.
-The Tempur-Pedic TEMPUR-Adapt is worth its price if you have specific pain or nerve issues that respond to that material.
+Above $2,000: Quality is consistently high but the improvement over mid-range options becomes marginal.
+The Tempur-Pedic TEMPUR-Adapt justifies it for specific nerve pain conditions.
 The Avocado Green justifies it through materials quality.
 Beyond that it's mostly luxury markup.

 The best value is in the $1,000–$1,600 range for a queen.
 Saatva Classic, Helix Midnight Luxe, Bear Elite Hybrid.
 These perform at a level that more expensive mattresses don't reliably beat.

 Every major online mattress brand offers at least a 100-night trial now.
-Most offer more.
-The standard advice is to take these seriously, and I'd add: don't decide in the first two weeks.
+The standard advice is to take these seriously, and the important add: don't decide in the first two weeks.

 New mattresses have a break-in period.
-Foam softens slightly as the materials settle.
-Your body also adjusts to a new sleeping surface, and sometimes what felt off initially becomes comfortable and vice versa.
-The people who return mattresses in week one are often making that call too early.
+Foam softens slightly as materials settle.
+Your body also adjusts to a new sleeping surface.
+People who return mattresses in week one are often making that call too early.

 That said, if you're in real pain, don't force it.
 Pain is different from adjustment discomfort.